Learning accurate and interpretable tree-based models: Conclusion

 \section{Conclusion}

-We consider the problem of automatically designing decision tree learning algorithms by data-driven selection of hyperparameters.
+We consider the problem of automatically designing decision tree based learning algorithms by data-driven selection of hyperparameters.
 Previous extensive research has observed that different ways to split or prune nodes when building a decision tree work best for data coming from different domain.
 We present a novel splitting criterion called $(\alpha,\beta)$-Tsallis entropy which interpolates popular previously known methods into a rich infinite class of algorithms.
 We consider the setting where we have repeated access to data from the same domain and provide formal bounds on the sample complexity of tuning the hyperparameters for the ERM principle.
 We extend our study to learning regression trees, selecting pruning parameters, and optimizing over the explainability-accuracy trade-off.
+We also establish guarantees for tuning hyperparameters in bagging and boosting based tree ensembles.
+We present a principled tool for analyzing the sample complexity of combined algorithm and hyperparameter selection.
 Empirical simulations validate our theoretical study and highlight the significance and usefulness of learning decision tree algorithms.

 Our work presents several directions for future research.
-While our results provide guarantees on sample efficiency, the problem of computationally efficient optimization of the sample accuracy is left open.
-Another direction for future research is designing and analyzing a potentially more powerful algorithm family for pruning, and extending our results to tree ensembles.
+Our results provide extensive guarantees on sample efficiency, but it is not clear if polynomial-time computational efficiency can be achieved.
+Our efficient output-sensitive implementation of the ERM is a step towards understanding the computational complexity, but leaves open room for potentially more efficient implementations (or computational hardness results).
+Another direction for future research is designing and analyzing a potentially more powerful algorithm family for pruning, and extending our results on tree ensembles to other popular algorithms.
 We also remark that we focus on upper bounds on sample complexity, and providing corresponding lower bounds is an interesting avenue for further research.